starfederation/datastar/sdk/README.md

 data: signals {"output":"Patched Output Test","show":true,"input":"Test","user":{"name":"","email":""}}
 ```

-`MergeSignals` is a helper function to send one or more signals to the browser to be merged into the signals.
+`PatchSignals` is a helper function to send one or more signals to the browser to be merged into the signals.
 This function implements [RFC 7386 JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386) semantics.

 #### Args